CUREd-Plus/cuRed/README.md

 The R code in this package is in the [R directory](./R/) and an overview is available in [R/README.md](R/README.md).
 Each function has documentation to describe how it works.

+## Configuration

+The configuration files for this workflow are contained in the [inst/extdata](./inst/extdata/) directory.

 # Development

 To work on this code, please read the [contributing guide](CONTRIBUTING.md).